Dusa McDuff: Honours and recognition

 and is part of the 2019 class of fellows of the Association for Women in Mathematics.

 In 2010, she was awarded the Senior Berwick Prize of the London Mathematical Society.
 For 2017 she received, jointly with Dietmar Salamon, the AMS Leroy P. Steele Prize for Mathematical Exposition.
 In 2018 she received the Sylvester Medal by the Royal Society.
+For 2025 McDuff was awarded the AMS Leroy P. Steele Prize for Lifetime Achievement.